A device-independent protocol for XOR oblivious transfer: Numerically bounding the cheating probabilities for Protocol

 In this section, we obtain expressions for Alice and Bob's cheating probabilities in Protocol \ref{prot:di-xot}, which can be optimized using the NPA hierarchy.
 Throughout the section we shall often omit some tensor factors of $\Id$ for brevity (e.g.~for an operator $M$ on Alice's system and an operator $N$ on Bob's system, $MN$ implicitly means $(M \otimes \Id)(\Id \otimes N)$).

 Without loss of generality, we assume the state shared by the two parties is pure, by giving the dishonest party the purification of any mixed state.
-We can also assume the input and output spaces of all the measurement operators are the same (if the spaces were different, we could simply view all of them as being embedded in a common Hilbert space; for instance the direct sum of all the Hilbert spaces\footnote{Technically, the measurement operators must be modified to ensure the POVM elements still sum to the identity on this space, but this is fairly straightforward (similar to the construction in Eq.~\eqref{eq:dilatedPVMs}).}).
-By Lemma~\ref{lemm:proj} (see Appendix~\ref{app:projs}), we can also assume all measurements are projective\footnote{In the case of cheating Alice, it is a standard Bell-nonlocality scenario, in which case this is a known result (via a simpler version of the construction in Appendix~\ref{app:projs}).
-For cheating Bob, however, some of the measurements are sequential and hence more care is needed, since it was found in~\cite{BMKG13} that there exist sequential correlations that \emph{cannot} be described by projective measurements.}.
+We shall also henceforth assume that all measurements are projective: in the case of cheating Alice, our analysis involves a standard Bell-nonlocality scenario, in which case it is a known result (see Appendix~\ref{app:projs} for a brief discussion) that measurements can be assumed to be projective.
+For cheating Bob, however, some of the measurements are sequential and hence more care is needed, since it was found in~\cite{BMKG13} that there exist sequential correlations that \emph{cannot} be described by projective measurements.
+(It would be convenient if Protocol~\ref{prot:XOTMS} did not involve Alice sending her input to Bob, thereby more closely resembling a standard nonlocal game.
+However, it would seem this step was necessary to allow an honest Bob to know which bit of his output he should use, as previously mentioned regarding Protocol~\ref{prot:XOTMS}.)
+We prove that the measurements can also be assumed to be projective in the case of cheating Bob in Lemma~\ref{lemm:proj} in Appendix~\ref{app:projs}.